-There can be few more moving experiences than meeting the brown-eyed gaze of the hugely endangered mountain gorilla.
+There can be few more moving experiences than meeting the brown-eyed gaze of the endangered mountain gorilla.
 This is what makes gorilla tracking in Africa one of many people’s top ‘bucket list’ experiences.
 You may have to trek for up to 6-7 arduous hours for the reward of a magical encounter with a 220kg ‘silverback’.
 But the euphoria of the hour-long audience will match the anticipation.
-Uncontrolled hunting and the accelerating human encroachment into its habitat mean that the mountain gorilla is on the brink of extinction.
+In the past, uncontrolled hunting and the accelerating human encroachment into its habitat meant that the mountain gorilla was on the brink of extinction.
 However, due to conservation efforts, numbers are once again slowly increasing.
-Now there are about 700 individuals in the wild.
+Now there are about 1,000 individuals in the wild.

 Where do the Mountain Gorillas live?

-Roughly half live in Uganda’s Bwindi Impenetrable National Park and the remainder in the volcanic Virunga Mountains.
+Roughly half of the word’s mountain gorillas live in Uganda’s Bwindi Impenetrable National Park and the remainder in the volcanic Virunga Mountains.
 Gorilla families can roam freely in the Virungas, crossing borders between Rwanda, Uganda and the Democratic Republic of Congo (DRC).
-The Volcanoes National Park in Rwanda has been set up to protect both the Virungas mountains and its wildlife.
+The Volcanoes National Park in Rwanda protects both the Virungas mountains and its wildlife.
 Here a handful of family groups have become habituated to limited human contact.

-In the Volcanoes National Park there are 7 habituated mountain gorilla groups which are highly protected.
+In the Volcanoes National Park, in Rwanda there are 12 habituated, and highly protected, mountain gorilla families.
 This is one of the best places for gorilla tracking in the world.
 The number of gorilla tracking permits is strictly limited.
 Only eight people a day can visit each family and can stay for just one memorable hour.
-That means a maximum of 56 permits per day.
-The permits can be booked up to two years in advance and we recommend booking as early as you can.
+That means a maximum of 56 permits per day (as only 7 families are visited on any one day).
+You can book the permits up to two years in advance and we recommend booking as early as you can.

-The gorilla tracking permits are expensive (currently $1500 per person in Rwanda and $700 in Uganda).
-The money gives these poor countries an economic reason to conserve this highly endangered primate.
+The gorilla tracking permits are expensive (currently $1500 per person in Rwanda and $800 in Uganda).
+However this money gives these poor countries an economic reason to conserve this highly endangered primate.
 Armed trackers guard each group of gorillas 24/7.

 Common Questions about a Rwanda Gorilla Safari

-How much trekking is involved – Each trekking group is assigned to a group of gorillas.
+How much trekking is involved?
+Each trekking group is assigned to a group of gorillas.
 This means your gorilla tracking experience will vary from 3 hours to up to 6 or 7 hours.
 (But they consider fitness when assigning walkers to specific groups.
 The fitter walkers will head to the furthermost groups of gorillas.
 However this is not an exact science as you can imagine!)
-So you need to be prepared to walk for some hours in what can be muddy wet conditions.
+So you may have to walk for some hours in what can be very muddy wet conditions.
+(Said from personal experience!)

-For a more personal sense of what it’s like, ask Kate, Ginny, Peter or Milandi – who have been lucky enough to track in both Rwanda and Uganda!
+As you can see it is not a simple case of one being better than the other.
+Personally I loved Rwanda but other colleagues have loved Uganda equally as much.
+For a more personal sense of what it’s like, ask Kate, Ginny, Peter or Milandi, between us, we’ve been lucky enough to track in both Rwanda and Uganda!